-The drive is definitely worth it.
-Four-wheel drive vehicles are required.
-Don’t forget your camera!
-Hancock Pass itself is marked with a continental divide sign.
+The road to the summit was built in the 1880’s related to mining in the area.
+The pass itself is marked with a continental divide sign.
 There is plenty of room to park and take in the views, which are spectacular.
 The views on the other side of the pass are even better.
 High alpine environment; carry adequate supplies and warm clothing even on a hot day.
 The Hancock Pass 4WD road runs from the ghost town of Hancock to Brittle Silver Basin.

 Pic: Ryan Hodo